More Links in Peace Programs

 Program Associate

-Charitra Shreya Pabbaraju supports several international projects for the Rule of Law team, with a focus on Bangladesh and Liberia.
-Pabbaraju is completing her Master of Philosophy in development studies at the University of Oxford and earned her B.A. in political science and creative writing from Emory University as a Woodruff Dean’s Achievement Scholar.
-Pabbaraju began her journey at the Carter Center as a volunteer for the Development office in 2018 and interned with the Human Rights Program in 2020.
+Charitra Shreya Pabbaraju supports several international projects for the Rule of Law team, with a focus on Bangladesh and Access to Justice programming.
+She completed her Master of Philosophy in development studies at the University of Oxford and earned her B.A. in political science and creative writing from Emory University as a Woodruff Dean’s Achievement Scholar.
+Pabbaraju began her journey at The Carter Center as a volunteer for the Development office in 2018 and interned with the Human Rights Program in 2020.
 Previously, she served as a project manager and data analyst for an evaluation of Northern Ireland and India’s rule of law at Emory’s Oppression-Resistance Lab.
 Pabbaraju has also interned with the Harvard Humanitarian Initiative’s Humanitarian Geoanalytics team, USAID’s Bureau for Humanitarian Assistance, and Emory’s Institute for Developing Nations.

 Lehn Ellingson provides support to the Rule of Law Program’s various international projects, with a primary focus on those in Central America, and the Inform Women, Transform Lives campaign.
 He joined The Carter Center in 2020 as an intern with the Rule of Law Program before becoming a program assistant in 2021.
 Prior to joining the Center full time, Ellingson studied at Emory University, where he received his bachelor’s degree in international studies in 2020.